Ketil Haugsand

-Ketil Are Haugsand (born 13 June 1947, Oslo, Norway) is a Norwegian harpsichordist and conductor.
+Ketil Are Haugsand (born 13 June 1947) is a Norwegian harpsichordist and conductor.
+He was born in Oslo.

 Biography

 Haugsand started his musical studies in Trondheim and Oslo, and later studied in Prague and Haarlem.
 In 1973, he earned his solo diploma.
 In 1975, he was awarded the Prix d'Excellence at the Amsterdam conservatory, where he studied under Gustav Leonhardt.

-Haugsand is now a world-renowned harpsichordist and has toured extensively in Europe, Israel and the United States.
+Haugsand has toured in Europe, Israel and the United States.
 Major recordings include Johann Sebastian Bach's Goldberg Variations and several recordings with the Norwegian Baroque Orchestra.
-He was professor of music at the Norwegian Academy of Music in 1974–95.
+He was professor of music at the Norwegian Academy of Music from 1974 until 1995.
 Since 1995, he has been a professor at the Hochschule für Musik (Academy of Music) in Cologne, Germany.